 - New synthetic metal and non-metal materials and nanotechnologies

 - Complex systems and innovative technologies

 - Health and life science.

-The Ministry of Higher Education, Science and Technology is responsible for preparing the national research and development programme.
-The ministry is also responsible for defining the research policy, national priorities and for supporting bilateral and multilateral cooperation and targeted research programmes.
+The Ministry of Higher Education, Science and Technology (MESS) is responsible for preparing the national research and development programme.
+The Ministry is also responsible for defining the research policy, national priorities and for supporting bilateral and multilateral cooperation and targeted research programmes.
 Technology development and innovation activities are organised by the Ministry of Economic Development and Technology (MEDT).